-- Croaticum Autumn School of the Croatian Language and Culture (225 contact hours, 15 weeks)
+- Semester Course of the Croatian Language and Culture (225 contact hours, 15 weeks)

-- Short Semester Course of the Croatian Language and Culture (75 contact hours, 15 weeks)
+- Short Semester Course of the Croatian Language and Culture for Erasmus+ Students (75 contact hours, 15 weeks)

 - Croaticum Summer School of the Croatian Language and Culture (75 contact hours, 3 weeks)